-When I am asked to take on a leadership role, I experience two emotions: I am flattered that they would ask and anxious that I won’t do a good job.
+When someone asks me to take on a leadership role, I experience two emotions: I’m flattered that they would ask and anxious that I won’t do a good job.

 I once said yes to a leadership role and immediately had a sinking feeling that I wouldn’t be able to follow through.
 That sinking feeling lasted for months as I prepared for this role.

-So my question was, if I am inherently valuable, why do I try to get my value from other things?
+So my question was: If God loves me that much, why do I try to get my value from other things?
 Why do I find my value in what people think of me?
-God has already demonstrated my deep, inherent value.
+God has already proven what I mean to Him.

 As a child, I thought I needed to be nice so people would like me.
 I thought that was love.
 But you know what?
 That is not the way God sees it.
 Laying aside my rights doesn’t mean pleasing others.
 This discovery has been critical to my life and leadership.

 "In the days when television was a luxury we could not afford, we would sit on the linoleum floor around my great-grandmother’s rocking chair and listen to her tell stories..."